Accessing CRICBristol facilities for your research

 All studies performed on human participants using CRICBristol equipment or resources must have Ethics Approval from the relevant University of Bristol faculty or local NHS Ethics Committee.
-Further information can be found on the UoB chief investigators pathways to approval (PDF, 52kB).
+Further information can be found on the Pathways to Approval for University of Bristol Chief Investigators (PDF, 133kB)

 b) Non University of Bristol

-The approval procedures for non University of Bristol employees are detailed in the pathways to approval for all other Chief Investigators (PDF, 53kB)
+The approval procedures for non University of Bristol employees are detailed in the Pathways to Approval for All Other Chief Investigators (PDF, 231kB)